TareqChy1/Web_Programming_Project/README.md

 ## Project setup
 - - - -
-Clone the repo and run
+Clone the repo.
+The Login credential is given below.
+See the Login credential & run.
+- Username: user.
+- Password: password.

 ```bash
 ./gradlew bootRun